Learning general and distinctive 3D local deep descriptors for point cloud registration: Our approach

 which becomes the input to our deep network.

-Here we sample fewer points than in Sec.~\ref{sec:patch_extraction} to speed up the deep network computation, to handle large batches during training and because we experimentally observed that distinctiveness performance is upper-bounded when a certain number of points is reached.
+Note that $n < m$ to speed up the deep network computation, to handle large batches during training and because we experimentally observed that distinctiveness is upper-bounded when a certain number of points is reached.